rayaneaitallaoua/HAI724I/README.md

 ## Features

 - **Filter Reads**:
-  - Select reads based on:
+  Select reads based on:
-    -> Mapping quality (QMAP < 30 or another chosen value) -> FLAG values (unmapped reads with FLAG = 4).
+  - Mapping quality (QMAP < 30 or another chosen value)
+  - FLAG values (unmapped reads with FLAG = 4).

 - **Interval-Based Analysis**:
-  - Divide chromosomes into intervals and count the number of reads within each interval.
+  - Divide chromosomes into defined intervals and counts the number of reads within each interval.

 - **Quality Analysis**:
+  -  Counts reads per flag value
-  - Analyze and visualize the distribution of reads across MAPQ quality values.
+  -  Generates the distribution of reads across MAPQ quality values to provide insights into the overall quality alignement

 - **Visualization**:
-  - Generate bar charts interval-based and quality-based read counts.
+  - Generates bar charts for interval-based and quality-based read counts (MAPQ).

 - **Export Results**:
-  - Saves results of read counts to a file for further analysis.
+  - Saves results into a file for further analysis.

 ## Requirements